Nikon D750 vs Sony A7R II

 Studio photographers will appreciate that the Nikon D750 (unlike the A7R II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D750 is a recent model that features in the current product line-up of Nikon.
 In contrast, the A7R II has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the A7R II was succeeded by the Sony Alpha A7R III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.

 Review summary: Nikon D750 vs Sony A7R II

-So what conclusions can be drawn?
+So how do things add up?
 Which of the two cameras – the Nikon D750 or the Sony A7R II – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+Is one clearly better than the other?
+The listing below highlights the relative strengths of the two models.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - More dynamic range: Captures a larger spectrum of light and dark details (0.6 EV of extra DR).